What is a Health & Safety policy?

 - meeting specific Health & Safety performance targets

-Targets importantly indicate your commitment to improving Health & Safety performance and can help motivate staff.
+Targets show your commitment to improving Health & Safety performance and can help motivate staff.
 Common targets include:

-- specifically reducing the number of accidents, incidents and cases of work-related ill health
+- reducing the number of accidents, incidents and cases of work-related ill health

 - increasing the number of Health & Safety trained employees